 The Estuary Nature Centre’s 26-month “Conserving & Protecting Cowichan Fresh Water for a Climate Resilient Future”, a 26-month project, aims to produce measurable results in conserving and protecting the Cowichan and Koksilah Watersheds and the salmon, other wildlife, as well as the human communities, including the Quw’ut’sun, who rely on them.
 We aim to effectively engage our local community, especially young people across cultures, in leadership and team-building training, workshops, community awareness-raising and effective hands-on water conservation and restoration projects – projects that restore riparian zones and shorelines while honouring indigenous knowledge and building skills to make a real and sustainable impact both in our watersheds and in the lives of young people.

 By actively engaging youth and volunteers of all ages in watershed restoration, including riparian restoration and invasive species removal, we intend to not only help increase resilience to our local watersheds, but also to offer participants the opportunity to reconnect with themselves, the land and the water.
 Deep connection is vital to a healthy mind and body.
 And knowing where or how to connect is not always simple.
 Here is a chance to once again reunite with the landscape, reconnect to community and create positive change today.

-Protecting our freshwater ecosystems and our drinking water in the face of ongoing climate disruption is increasingly challenging – something that requires coming together as a community.
+Protecting our freshwater ecosystems, critical salmon habitat and our drinking water in the face of ongoing climate disruption is increasingly challenging – something that requires coming together as a community.
 Engaging local people, especially youth, in making connections, building skills and strengthening partnerships will amplify the creation of local solutions and help us protect our rivers, or salmon and our community into the future.

-We invite you to rise up, learn new skills and make a difference!.
-The skills you learn at our workshops or participating in restoration work are transferable in many ways – from growing plants to growing food to conserving water, nature is all around us and within us – we just need to pause and pay attention.
+We invite you to rise up, learn new skills and have fun while making a difference!.
+The skills you learn at our workshops or participating in restoration work are transferable in many ways – from growing plants to growing food to conserving water.
+Nature is all around us and within us – we just need to pause and pay attention.